-

 No. To give you time to make the right decision, we can keep the cremated remains at the crematorium for one month, or you can take them with you and decide what you'd like to do at a later date.

-We have a music system supplied by Wesley Music, their library can be found at www.wesleymedia.co.uk.
+We have a music system supplied by Wesley Media, their library can be found at www.wesleymedia.co.uk.
 If you have a track you would like to play and you cannot find it on the library you can upload it to Wesley and they will send the track to our system.
 You can arrange this with your funeral director when you discuss music with them.
 The funeral director will then inform the crematorium of your choices and it will be ready for the service.

-We have a waiting area with seating and a water dispenser.
+The recordings can be either a downloadable link, USB or DVD.We have a waiting area with seating and a water dispenser.
 There are a few pubs and cafes in the area to pick up food and hot drinks if you arrive early.

 -

-Burial and cremation information
+Burial and cremation FAQs

 Contact